jimxliu/MATLAB-Implementation-Artificial-Intelligence-Course/README.md

 # MATLAB-Implementation-Artificial-Intelligence-Course
-This repository contains the MATLAB implementation of Sparse Autoencoder, Vectorization, and Softmax Regression Exercises on [UFLDL Tutorial](http://ufldl.stanford.edu/wiki/index.php/UFLDL_Tutorial)
+This repository contains the MATLAB implementation of Sparse Autoencoder with Vectorization, and Softmax Regression Exercises on [UFLDL Tutorial](http://ufldl.stanford.edu/wiki/index.php/UFLDL_Tutorial)

-## Sparse Autoencoder
+## Sparse Autoencoder with Vectorization
-[Link to Sparse Autoencoder Exercise],

-Code can be seen [here].

-## Vectorization
-[Link to Vectorization Exercise]

-Code can be seen [here].
+Implementation can be seen [here](./sparse_autoencoder_with_vectorization/).

 ## Softmax Regression
-[Link to Softmax Regression Exercise]

-Code can be seen [here].
+Implementation can be seen [here](./softmax_exercise/).